dirkmueller/kiwi-1/doc/source/working_with_kiwi/shell_scripts.rst

 2. :file:`images.sh` is executed at the beginning of the image creation process.
 It is run on the top level of the target root tree.
-The script is usually used to remove files that are no needed in the final image.
+The script is usually used to remove files that are not needed in the final image.
 For example, if an appliance is being built for a specific hardware, unnecessary kernel drivers can be removed using this script.